emmt/QuickHeaps.jl/README.md

 ```

 Then just use keyword `order=FastForward` or `order=FastReverse` in calls to
 sort methods to benefit from a speed-up factor between 2 or 3.
-Almost for
+Almost for free!
-free!
 The very same trick has been implemented in the
 [`DataStructures`](https://github.com/JuliaCollections/DataStructures.jl)
-package.
+package with `DataStructures.FasterForward()` and
+`DataStructures.FasterReverse()`.

 Checking that an array has NaN's can be checked in linear time, that is `O(n)`,
 for arrays of `n` floating-point values by the following method: